 Learn from Other Pet Grooming Accidents

 In the recent past, there have been quite a few horror stories related to this profession.
 In 2012, two customers that took their dogs to a Petco in Hawaii sued the store after their pets were allegedly injured.
 There have also been reports of unattended dogs being hanged by grooming loops when they accidentally fell from or attempted to jump off of grooming tables, dogs succumbing to heat exhaustion after being left under too-hot dryers, and dogs being attacked and severely injured or even killed by other dog customers.

 Chuck Simons, the inventor of pet grooming restraint, the Groomer's Helper, recounted an incident at an unnamed salon during which a dog jumped from a table when he saw his owner outside the salon, crashed through a plate glass window and caused a car accident, resulting in $1 million in total damages.

 These may be extreme, rare examples of the kinds of accidents that can happen in pet grooming salons.
 But this illustrates how important it is for groomers to stay on their toes and be prepared for anything.

 Make sure that the equipment you use ensures maximum safety for the pets, your employees and you.
 In addition, one needs to handle puppies, older dogs, and overweight pets with particular care.
 The aforementioned Groomer's Helper is an excellent device in that it keeps pets from spinning, getting tangled in the loop, leaping and/or falling from tables and biting.

 Be careful when clipping or shaving pets that have extremely matted coats.
 As the mats may be very close to the skin surface, this presents a greater potential for cuts and nicks.
 So, if possible, draw the mat away from the skin with a comb before clipping.
 If this is not possible, consider shaving the pet.

 There are certain aromatherapy shampoos and grooming products that actually have a calming effect on pets.
 Last but not least, patience and gentleness really are great virtues in this profession.
-Always remain calm and speak to the pets in a soft, soothing voice.
-Plus, handle them with lots of TLC.
+Always remain calm and speak to the pets in a soft, soothing voice and handle them with lots of TLC.